 Sony WH-1000XM3 Review - The Best Noise Cancelling Headphones 2019

-Its getting very hard to keep up with the rate that Sony keeps putting out new products but at the same time after putting together this review of the Sony WH1000XM3 its even harder to criticize their headphones.
+Its getting very hard to keep up with the rate that Sony keeps putting out new products but at the same time after putting together this review of the Sony WH-1000XM3 its even harder to criticise their headphones.

 Just a few years ago it seemed that Bose would always be the first choice in Noise Cancelling headphones.
 Then with the release of the original WH-1000 Sony made people sit up and take notice they hadn’t yet bettered Bose but they were the only company offering a viable alternative.